Index

 Among all the possible space-time paths of the aqueous solution there is a subset, a very small one, that leads to a state where at least one antibody molecule will be measured in the selected sample.
 This is the same as saying that there is a very small probability that an antibody molecule may actually be found in a selected sample at the end of Benveniste's experiment.
 For this subset the results of Benveniste's experiment pose no problem.

 The subset is very small.
 This is the problem, which in Nature's Editorial Note is formulated as the solution being "diluted to such an extent that there is a negligible chance of there being a single molecule in any sample".
-Does this mean that the probability of the basophiles reacting to the antibody's presence is equally small?
+Does this mean that the probability of the basophils reacting to the antibody's presence is equally small?
 No, as I will try to explain.

 In this framework the need to shake the solution (or succussion, as it is called in homeopathy) is clear, since the turbulent mixing induces spreading and filamentation of the antibody's wave-packet through interaction with other molecules' wave-packets.
 Without shaking the wave-packet may remain confined in a small region of the solution and fail to become entangled with the basophils' sensors.
 From an heuristic point of view it is convenient to visualize the antibody's wave-packet as a continuum of weighted copies of the antibody's molecule, dispersing and interacting with the water molecules' wave-packets.
 The antibody's amplitude diffusion takes place locally along the same lines as the spread of the classical probability distribution of a body subjected to the Brownian motion of smaller particles.
 The amplitude is then spread around by turbulent mixing.
 The basic assumption here is that the antibody molecule will undergo scattering induced by prolonged interaction with water molecules.
 It is worth noting that macroscopic delocalization of relatively massive objects, such as rubidium atoms, has been experimentally verified (Dürr&al, Nature, 395, 33.
 7/2/2004: Recent experiments exhibit the wave nature of biological molecules such as porphyrins).

 Since we are not able to write down the Hamiltonian for the aqueous solution, the above "explanation" is highly speculative, based on the assumption that the sensors pick up the small antibody amplitude, giving rise to an interaction term in the system`s Hamiltonian.
 The role of basophiles however is precisely to detect the presence of antibodies and react accordingly.
 The idea that they may relie on a quantum mechanical device to implement their existential function seems fairly natural.
+Turbulent mixing may create a uniform amplitude distribution, facilitating amplitude concentration by a quantum-Fourier-transform-like detection device.

 A quantum model for homeopathy has been proposed by H.Walach.